pachyderm/docs-content/2.3.x/reference/pipeline-spec.md

 Lines do not have to end in newline characters.

-`transform.env` is a key-value map of environment variables that Pachyderm injects into the container.
+`transform.env` is a key-value map of environment variables that
+{{%productName%}} injects into the container.
 There are also environment variables that are automatically injected into the container, such as:

 * `PACH_JOB_ID` – the ID of the current job.